makersacademy/money_tracker_tech_test/README.md

 3. I realised I've used an array for deposits and a loop for printing them, so I decide to finish testing multiple deposits.

+4. Wow.
+2nd evening on this and I realised I'd jumped further than I should have.
+I missed the ordering of the transactions, but trusted myself to be able to resolve it so continued with coding and using my tests to check frequently that I was progressing.

+5. The resulting code has some ugly bits which I'm not proud of - breaks OCP, and SRP is not followed well.
+But it works which is Kent Beck's first rule of simple design.
+And it's quite readable so the intent is clear.

+6. The software could ship in this current state.
+But I feel there's potential for a more elegant solution.